 It is really one of those countries which requires a couple of months to discover because, given its dimensions, there are loads, loads of things to see.

 Seriously, I can’t recommend Saudi enough.

-For all the practical information, including visas, don’t forget to read how to travel to Saudi Arabia in 2019
+For all the practical information, including visas, don’t forget to read how to travel to Saudi Arabia

 Capital – Riyadh